Tips on finding a Home Bar Contractor

 - For ideas on over the top, expensive home bar projects that can exceed $100,000, see Houzz.com

-The the process of talking to contractor, you may become overwhelmed and discourgaed by the prces they quote.
-Expect something in the neighborhood of several thousand dollars.
-Even the most basic of home bars will cost $5,000 for a contractor job.
+In the process of talking to a contractor, you may become overwhelmed and discouraged by the prices they quote.
+Expect something in the neighborhood of ten thousand dollars.
+Even the most basic of home bars will cost over $5,000 for a contractor job.

-We provide the plans for easy to build projects.
+We provide the plans for easy to build home bar designs.
 We’re not just saying “easy to build” either.
 They really are simple for anyone who is physically able to operate a circular saw and swing a hammer.
-There are other simple tools required, but unless you are looking for McMansion style construction or exotic inlays and fancy cabinetry building techniques, you can knock out our projects and get professional looking results.
-You can chose cheap or expensive materials.
+There are other simple tools required, but unless you are looking for McMansion style construction or exotic inlays and fancy cabinetry building techniques, you can knock out our projects and get professional-looking results.
+You can choose cheap or expensive materials.
 The options are all yours.